vinjn/cosmos-rl/docs/async/overview.rst

 Overview
 ========

-Cosmos-RL is a fully native PyTorch, distributed reinforcement-learning framework built around a single, lightweight controller.
+Cosmos-RL is a flexible and scalable Reinforcement Learning framework specialized for Physical AI applications, built around a single, lightweight controller.
 By decoupling policy training from environment rollouts, it achieves:

 - Seamless scalability to thousands of GPUs
 - Modular, easy-to-extend design